HiltzEM12/webpack-project/README.md

 Tips:
   Ctrl+~ opens the terminal
-  Ctrl+C stops a server when running in the terminal
+  Ctrl+C stops a server when running in the terminal To run the Express server use:
+    npm run start

 Getting started:
 ** Run as andmin